adityakumaar/Predicting-Used-Cars-Prices-Using-ML/Readme.md

 ---
 ### Machine Learning Pipeline on Cloud

-The aim of this project is to create a Machine Learning Model and host it on a Cloud Application and create a Web Application for accessing it through internet. <br>
+The aim of this project is to create a Machine Learning Model and host it on a Cloud Application and create a Web Application for accessing it through internet. <br> <br>
-We will be using a simple dataset of used vehicles for our model and try to predict the price of a vehicle depending values of the features specified by the user/buyer. <br>
+We will be using a simple dataset of used vehicles for our model and try to predict the price of a vehicle depending values of the features specified by the user/buyer. <br> <br>
 Click <a href = "https://github.com/adityakumaar/ML-Pipeline-On-Cloud/blob/master/ML%20Pipeline%20-%20Used%20Vehicles%20Price%20Prediction.ipynb">here</a> to go to the Pipeline. <br>

 ---